 Families of US Veterans

 Based upon service requirements, veterans may be able to transfer their benefits to their family members (i.e., spouse, children, dependents).
-Spouses of active duty service members are not eligible for Yellow Ribbon benefits (this changes as of the 2022-23 AY, see above).
+Spouses of active duty service members are now eligible for Yellow Ribbon benefits as of Autumn term 2022.

 Please see the following link for more information about transferrability: https://www.benefits.va.gov/gibill/post911_transfer.asp